enkidevs/curriculum/coding-intro/coding-intro-core/conditions-exercise-coding-intro/conditions-exercise-coding-intro.md

 ```

 If neither condition is true (i.e., num1 and num2 are equal), print "num1 and num2 are equal".
-For this you will need two `if` conditions:
+For this you will need two conditions:
 ```python
 if num1 > num2:
   # print